Mary-Pronina/Movies-Data/README.md

 This data analysis project focuses on uncovering insights into the performance and trends of movies released between 2012 and 2016.
 By examining various aspects of the movie data, we aim to identify patterns, provide data-driven recommendations, and gain a deeper understanding of the industry's dynamics.

 ## Data Sourses
-Movie Data: The primary dataset used for this analisis is the "Movie Data Project.xmls" file, containing detailed information about eachmovie perfomance, actors, directors ets.
+For this analysis, the primary dataset is the "Movie Data Project.xlsx" file.
+It contains detailed information on each movie's performance, including data on actors, directors, genres and other relevant details.

 ### Tools